aabiswas/aabiswas.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I received my Bachelor of Science (B.Sc.) and Master of Science (M.S.) degrees from the Department of Computer Science and Engineering (CSE), Jahangirnagar University (JU), Dhaka, Bangladesh.
 I am currently working as a Lecturer in the department of Computer Science and Engineering at Bangabandhu Sheikh Mujibur Rahman University (BSMRU), Kishoreganj, Bangladesh.
 Before joining BSMRU, I worked as a Lecturer (Senior Scale) in the Computer Science and Engineering Department, Daffodil International University (DIU), Dhaka.
-I published a significant number of research papers in international conferences and journals with more than 720 citations (According to Google Scholar).
+I published a significant number of research papers in international conferences and journals with more than 740 citations (According to Google Scholar).
+My research interests include Machine Learning, Deep Learning, Natural Language Processing, AI in Healthcare, Health Informatics, and Human-Computer Interaction.

 {style="text-align: justify;"}